 Brambles acquires two well-established global ULD and galley cart repairs specialists: JMI Aerospace (with repair stations in Los Angeles, and across Australia and New Zealand) and Driessen Services (with repair shops in Europe, the USA and South East Asia, respectively).

-In November 2011, Brambles announces the launch of CHEP Aerospace Solutions integrating Unitpool, JMI Aerospace and Driessen Services to form the world’s largest independent network of pooled ULDs and repair centres.
+In November 2011, Brambles announces the launch of CHEP Aerospace Solutions integrating Unitpool, JMI Aerospace and Driessen Services in November 2011 to form the world’s largest independent network of pooled ULDs and repair centres.

 CHEP Aerospace Solutions acquires the repair shop of ULD manufacturer Nordisk Aviation Products located in Copenhagen, Denmark, and integrates it into its repair network.

 CHEP Aerospace Solutions also acquires eps-Aircraft Services, a ULD and galley cart repair service provider based in Frankfurt, Germany.